Top 5 Distortion and Overdrive Pedals and How To Use Them

 The driven sound works well in most settings, but the magic happens in the lower reaches of the drive knob.
 I also really like that it does not suffer from the mid hump that you would associate with a TubeScreamer-style circuit.
 In the video below are a few good examples of drive tones, and settings you could try.

-Link to Nobels ODR-1 BC on Thomann
+Nobels ODR-1 BC at Thomann

 Nobels ODR-1 BC - Sound Demo (no talking)